 Very Strong Prescriptions and Hiding Lens Thickness

-We often are asked from customer with strong prescriptions, “I have a very strong prescription (greater than +/- 6.00).
+We often are asked from customers with strong prescriptions, “I have a very strong prescription (greater than +/- 6.00).
 What do you recommend as the most aesthetically pleasing lenses without breaking the bank?”

 Matching Eyeglass Frames To Face Shape

 While most faces are a combination of shapes and angles, there are five basic face shapes.
-Here is a description of these face shapes and which types of frames work for each.
-If you have any questions, please email or call us and we will help you use these guidelines to choose your new eyeglasses.
+Below are descriptions of these face shapes and which types of frames work well for each.
+If you have any questions, please email or call us and we are happy to help you use these guidelines to choose your new eyeglasses.
 It’s like having a personal shopper!

 A round face has soft, curvy lines with the width and length in the same proportions and no angles.
 Try angular, narrow eyeglass frames to lengthen the face, a clear bridge that widens the eyes and frames that are wider than they are deep, such as a rectangular shape

 The oval face is similar to a round but slightly taller.
 (Usually around 1 and a half times the with.
 To keep the oval’s natural balance, look for eyeglass frames that are as wide as the broadest part of the face, or heart-shaped frames that are not too deep or too narrow.
 (Heart-shaped frames are wider across the top than the bottom)